 As you discuss myopia with parents, they’ll likely want to learn more and will have follow-up questions.
 A great way to help a parent leave feeling confident and informed is with additional material.
 Have a brochure on-hand in your office, or email patients as a follow-up.

-Tags: myopia, myopia management, myopia management specialty, patients, talking to patients
+Tags: myopia, talking to patients, myopia management, myopia management specialty, patients